fj222wh/L2/README.md

 ## Testing
 During the development process, the framework jest has been used to test the code.
 The full testing and coverage report can be found [here](/documentation/testing.md)

+## Developer
+This project lies under the MIT license and anyone is free to contribute and use this project.
+To read more about the developing process [here](/documentation/developer.md)